nateemma/strategies/README.md

 ## Current Status

-**
+_*
-May 18th, 2023
+I am in the middle of re-generating models for all of the NNTC strategies after finding an issue with labelling and training.
+The repo contains an incomplete set of models, because I was asked to submit whatever I had while I am generating new models (they take multiple days to generate).
+I also consolidated classes and cleaned up a little while I was doing that.

-__I recently found some issues with label generation and training.
-I am in the process of updating all of the NNTC strategies, and cleaning up a little as I go.
-I have to regenerate and test all of the strategies, which will take me at least a week...__**
+See [README_NNTC.nd](README_NNTC.md) for some more details *_

 I've been getting some questions on the various strategies here, so I thought I'd better clarify what I am currently working on...